rsdoiel/antenna/archives/2024/science_and_technology_2024.50.md

 date: 2024-12-13, updated: 2024-12-13, from: The Register (UK I.T.
 News)

-<h4>Chip side of the biz expects to take lion&#39;s share of hyperscalers&#39; $60-90 billion XPU spend in 2027, helped by 3nm models coming next year</h4> <p>Broadcom has told investors its integration of VMware is all but done, ahead of schedule, and that it has turned the virtualization giant into an even more prolific money machine than it hoped it would be possible.…</p>
+<h4>Chip side of the biz expects to take lion&#39;s share of hyperscalers&#39; $60-90 billion XPU spend in 2027, helped by 3nm models coming next year</h4> <p>Broadcom has told investors its integration of VMware is all but done, ahead of schedule, and that it has turned the virtualization giant into an even more prolific money machine than it hoped would be possible.…</p>

 <br>